librariansteve/RepoToolKit_NG/README.md

          $ git clone https://github.com/Alexandermay/RepoToolkit.git

-8. Change directory from Desktop to RepoToolKit\scripts
+8. Change directory from Desktop to RepoToolKit_NG\bin

-         $ cd RepoToolKit\scripts
+         $ cd RepoToolKit_NG\bin

 9. Run the launcher.rb

          $ ruby launcher.rb

-10. You should now see a welcome screen with a list of options.
+10. You should now see a welcome screen with a list of options:

+        Welcome to the Repository Toolkit for MIRA 2.0!

+        What would you like to process?

         1. Faculty Scholarship.
         2. Student Scholarship.
         3. Nutrition School.
         4. Art and Art History (Trove).
         5. Springer Open Access Articles.
-            6. Proquest Electronic Disertations and Theses
+        6. Proquest Electronic Disertations and Theses.
-            7.
+        7. In-House digitized books.
-            8. Exit
+        8. Subject Analysis.
+        9. SMFA Artist Books.
+        10. Exit.
+        > |

 11. Test the install by typing "1" at the prompt.
 This will launch the Faculty script.